pavel-a/stm32f4_libs/STM32Cube_FW_F4/Projects/STM324xG_EVAL/Applications/FreeRTOS/FreeRTOS_ThreadCreation/readme.txt

 @par Application Description

-This directory contains a set of source files that implement a thread creation application using CMSIS RTOS API
+How to implement thread creation using CMSIS RTOS API.

 This application creates two threads with the same priority, which executes in a periodic cycle of 18 seconds.